fahadshahbaz/Nike-Landing-Page/README.md

 ## Farewell and Take Care 🌟

 Thank you for checking out this project!
-We hope you find it useful and enjoyable.
+I hope you find it useful and enjoyable.
 If you have any questions or feedback, don't hesitate to reach out.
 Goodbye and take care! 👋